Collage of three D.C. plates.

 This wonderful old image shows a truckload of beef being delivered to Central Market in Washington in 1923.
 Barely visible on the side of the truck is ARMOUR AND COMPANY with the number 2353 below.
 The open-cab truck has solid tires that resulted in a very bumpy ride, although trucks of this era were unable to go nearly as fast as passenger cars of the day.
 Note the buses and trolley in the background.

-The 1923 license plate fastened to the front of the truck is of the same style as those issued for use on private passenger cars, suggesting that specially-marked commercial/truck plates had not yet been introduced.
+The 1923 license plate fastened to the front of the truck is of the same style as those issued for use on private passenger cars because specially-marked commercial/truck plates were not introduced until 1926.

 The typical expensive hearse of the 1920s was equipped with a custom-made carved wooden body mounted on heavy passenger car chassis or light-duty truck chassis.
 The outer body panels of this rather small, average hearse, however, are probably machine-stamped metal, and the chassis appears to be that of a light Dodge Brothers truck.
 Almost the entire vehicle, including sidewalls of the tires (inside and out), is painted white.